SEND Information Report 2022/23

 All students are included in activities and trips following risk assessments where needed and in accordance with duties under the Equalities Act 2010.
 We talk to parents, carers and students when planning trips so that everyone is clear about what will happen and to discuss any adjustments that might need to be made.

-The school has a range of extra-curricular activities that are fully inclusive; please talk to your child’s tutor for more information about what is available.
+The school has a range of extra-curricular activities that are fully inclusive; please talk to your child’s tutor or House Leader for more information about what is available.

 If you would like to know more about opportunities for children and young people with SEND and their families, support groups or information about SEND, these are listed in the Family Information Directory